 To commemorate our love of elves and to create a little ‘extra’ decor, I created this easy DIY craft.

 In general, this a super easy DIY elf holiday wall decor project.

 Not to mention that it only takes about 10 minutes maximum to create from start to finish.

 These elves connected to one another with velcro.

 In spite of always trying to use what I purchase, sometimes things fall through the cracks.

-To put it another way, my own little elves helped me when the package came and stuffed it into a crate, and I never saw them again, until this year!
+To put it another way, my own little elves helped me when the package came and stuffed it into a crate.

 As I unpacked some holiday boxes, I discovered my ‘extra’ decor.

 Therefore, I did not want to keep them stored so I created a new use.

 Equally important, I am about to create something so similar to what I saw in a store at almost double the price tag!